• Skip to main content

 • Whisk eggs with sour cream, salt, pepper, and chives in a large bowl until smooth.
 Fold in the parmesan cheese and set aside.

-• Heat a 10” ovenproof skillet over medium high heat.
+• Heat a 10” cast iron (other other ovenproof) skillet over medium high heat.
 Add the butter and melt until it foams.
-Add the shallots and cook, stirring occasionally, until soft and the edges start to brown, 4-5 minutes.
+Add the shallots and cook, stirring occasionally, until the shallots are soft and the edges start to brown, 4-5 minutes.

-• Add asparagus, toss to coat in the fat, and sautee 3 minutes, stirring occasionally.
+• Add the asparagus and toss to combine with the shallots; sautee 3 minutes, stirring occasionally.

-• Pour the egg mixture into the skillet, then gently shake the skillet to evenly distribute.
+• Pour the egg mixture into the skillet, then gently shake the skillet to evenly distribute the ingredients.
 Continue cooking over medium heat until the edges are firm, 3 minutes.

 • Transfer the skillet to the oven.
 Bake until the the eggs are puffed but the center is just slightly soft (it will have a slight jiggle to it), 12-14 minutes.